-4.3.1 Appropriate steps should be taken to ensure that the completion is spread over the period of the survey period, as evenly as possible, in order not only to avoid undue pressure or cluttering in the later period but also to undertake other important activities such as scrutiny, dispatch etc. in an effective manner.
-In order to achieve this, each senior officers in that region Superintendent/Sr Superintendent should draw up and adhere to a suitable tour programme for each month, in consultation with the Sr.Superintendent or next higher authority in that region.
-Superintendents/ Sr.Supdts should then as far as practicable contact the factories over telephone to ascertain the position of finalization of the records for the ASI return and depending on the requirement visit the concerned management for verification/compilation of the return as per the programme.

-4.3.2 The returns so verified/compiled should invariably be scrutinized thoroughly and the scrutiny reports for the respective parts of the return are appended.
-A factory would be treated as completed only when the return is physically submitted for scrutiny.
+- 4.3.1 Appropriate steps should be taken to ensure that the completion is spread over the period of the survey period, as evenly as possible, in order not only to avoid undue pressure or cluttering in the later period but also to undertake other important activities such as scrutiny, dispatch etc. in an effective manner.
+In order to achieve this, each senior officer in that region should draw up and adhere to a suitable tour programme for each month, in consultation with the S.Os or next higher authority in that region.
+S.Os should then as far as practicable contact the factories over telephone to ascertain the position of finalization of the records for the ASI return and depending on the requirement visit the concerned management for verification/compilation of the return as per the programme. - 4.3.2 The returns so verified/compiled should invariably be scrutinized thoroughly and the scrutiny reports for the respective parts of the return are appended.
+A factory would be treated as completed only when the return is finally submitted for scrutiny.